quattor/quattor.github.com/_posts/2016-06-20-panc-overview.md

 ## Phases
 ### Compile phase
-The actual compilation is started by executing a *CompileTask* for every file passed as an argument.
+The actual compilation is started by executing a *CompileTask* for every file.

 #### AST
 First of all, an AST (Abstract Syntax Tree) is created from the source file using JJTree and JavaCC.